YeonsungJung/YeonsungJung.github.io/_pages/about.md

         I am also interested in developing
         <span style="color: #1A73E8; font-weight: bold;">(iii) robust fine-tuning methods for vision-language models</span>
         to ensure reliable deployment in real-world applications.
-Previously, my work centered on understanding and improving model robustness across diverse modalities, including 2D and 3D vision, vision-language, and multi-modal models.
+Previously, my work centered on understanding and improving model robustness across diverse modalities, including 2D and 3D vision, and multi-modal models.

 <!---
 My interests include, but are not limited to, ***understanding and enhancing model robustness*** across diverse modalities such as 2D & 3D vision, vision-language, and multi-modal models.